-- Insert Region From Region List: If a region is selected in the "Region List" (in the editor sidebar) then this action will insert it at the Edit Point. - Play - Loop: sets the "Loop" range to match the region, and starts looping the transport. - Rename : allows the user to change the name that appears in the region's top corner. - Properties: launches a dialog showing the region's name, position, length, gain, and other properties. - Loudness Analysis: Performs a loudness analysis on the region, reporting its dBFS and LUFS loudness, as well as spectral energy - Spectral Analysis: Performs a spectrum analysis on the selected region(s).
+- · Play Selected Regions - · Tag Selected Regions - · Loop: sets the "Loop" range to match the region, and starts looping the transport. - Rename : allows the user to change the name that appears in the region's top corner. - Properties: launches a dialog showing the region's name, position, length, gain, and other properties. - Loudness Analysis: Performs a loudness analysis on the region, reporting its dBFS and LUFS loudness, as well as spectral energy - Spectral Analysis: Performs a spectrum analysis on the selected region(s).
 Use this to compare the spectrum of sound in multiple selected regions.

-• Edit >
+Edit

-- Pitch Shift: initiates a dialog which allows you to shift the region's pitch up or down, either as a percentage or in semitones. - Split at Percussion Onsets: performs a "percussive note onset" analysis, and then splits the regions on the detected hits - Make Mono Regions: splits a stereo (or multichannel) region into multiple mono regions.
-These mono regions appear in the editor sidebar list, "Regions" - Close Gaps: removes any space between the selected regions, creating a butt joint between each region - Place Transient : manually places a "transient" marker inside the region, at the Edit Point.
-Transient markers can be used for the grid or other editing actions. - Rhythm Ferret - Strip Silence... - select track(s) or region(s) you would like to detect silence.
+- Pitch Shift: initiates a dialog which allows you to shift the region's pitch up or down, either as a percentage or in semitones. - Split at Percussion Onsets: performs a "percussive note onset" analysis, and then splits the regions on the detected hits - Make Mono Regions : splits a stereo (or multichannel) region into multiple mono regions.
+These mono regions appear in the editor sidebar list, "Sources" - Close Gaps: removes any space between the selected regions, creating a butt joint between each region - Place Transient: manually places a "transient" marker inside the region, at the Edit Point.
+Transient markers can be used for the grid or other editing actions. - Rhythm Ferret - Strip Silence - select track(s) or region(s) you would like to detect silence.
 Batch processing possible by selecting multiple tracks or regions.
-Once the analysis has completed the areas that have met the criteria for silence will be highlighted. - Threshold: This sets the audio level for detecting silence and is adjustable by 1 dBFS increments.
-Any audio below the set threshold will be considered silence. - Minimum length (in milliseconds, default =1000 (1 second)): Allows control of the shortest time period that will be considered silence. - Fade Length (in samples, default =64): This setting adjusts the length of fades at the transitions of detected silence and detected audio. - Reverse: this reverses the audio region's sound, so it plays "backwards".
+Once the analysis has completed the areas that have met the criteria for silence will be highlighted. - Reverse: this reverses the audio region's sound, so it plays "backwards".

-· Layering >
+Layering

-Raise to Top: raises the selected region to the top of the layer stack.
+- Raise to Top: raises the selected region to the top of the layer stack.

 - Raise

 - Lower

-- Lower to Bottom
+- · Lower to Bottom

 - Transpose: launches a dialog, allowing the user to transpose all MIDI notes up or down - Insert Patch Change: Inserts a patch change at the Edit Point.
-See this section on MIDI Patches - Quantize: launches a dialog which edits the midi note start and/or end times to exact grid locations on the music timeline. - Legatize: extends the selected note(s) so the end of each note reaches the beginning of the next note (legato) - Remove Overlap: trims each MIDI note so that it ends before another note begins (portamento) - Transform : launches a dialog with various MIDI operations - Unlink from other copies: by default, a copied MIDI region will be "linked" to the source region.
+See this section on MIDI Patches - Quantize: launches a dialog which edits the midi note start and/or end times to exact grid locations on the music timeline. - Legatize : extends the selected note(s) so the end of each note reaches the beginning of the next note (legato) - Remove Overlap: trims each MIDI note so that it ends before another note begins (portamento) - Transform : launches a dialog with various MIDI operations - Unlink from other copies: by default, a copied MIDI region will be "linked" to the source region.
 Any change to either region will affect all copies.
-This action will unlink the selected region(s) so they may be edited with no changes to the copies. - List Editor: this launches a dialog that allows the user to see and edit MIDI events.
+This action will unlink the selected region(s) so they may be edited with no changes to the copies. - · Deinterlace into layers : - List Editor: this launches a dialog that allows the user to see and edit MIDI events.